Privacy Notice for RCS Volunteers

 How we store, protect and use the information you give us.

-This privacy notice is about how we use personal information about individuals who are volunteers with Rural Community Services (West Cheshire) (RCS).
+This privacy notice is about how we use personal information about those who volunteer with Rural Community Services (West Cheshire) (RCS).
 It explains how we collect information about our volunteers and use it fairly and transparently in line with current legislation.

 RCS is a registered charity that runs OPAL Services for older people in the rural areas of west Cheshire.
 RCS does this using volunteers whose support they value highly.
 RCS believes it is important to protect the personal information it collects, not only about members who use the services but also about the volunteers and others who make it work.
 RCS is committed to protecting your privacy.